stuarthayhurst/ammonite-engine/README.md

 ## Build system:
   - `make build` - Builds demo binary, a working demonstration of the renderer
   - `make clean` - Cleans the build area (`build/`)
+  - `make cache` - Clears the default runtime binary cache, useful if running into issues with caching

 ## Dependencies:
   - `make`